 The app was innovative and there’s still nothing quite like it.
 Unfortunately, just over one year later, ARPost was writing an article of a different sort.
 Blippar had gone into administration.
 At the time, many blamed their business model which made revenue from advertisements placed in the real world – a move that would be very controversial today.

-The company was later purchased by London investment group Candy Capital and was restructured.
+The company was later purchased by London investment group Candy Ventures and was restructured.

 “I was familiar with Blippar for many years because I used Blippar to launch Spotify in the United States,” Galaria said in a video interview with ARPost.